xmartlabs/xmartlabs.github.io/_posts/2016-03-07-ci-with-xcode-server-and-fastlane.md

 ![Keychain](/images/remer-xcode-server/keychain.png)

-To build the IPA, we have to put required provisioning profiles in the folder `/Library/Developer/XcodeServer/ProvisioningProfiles` since bots run on its own user `_xcsbuildd` and search provisioning profiles in this folder.
+To build the IPA, we have to put required provisioning profiles in the folder below since bots run on its own user `_xcsbuildd` and search provisioning profiles in this folder:

+    /Library/Developer/XcodeServer/ProvisioningProfiles

 ### Before integration script